mozilla/addon-sdk/AOM Native Jetpack Support.md

 this occurs the XPIProvider will automatically use [a bootstrap.js](https://github.com/mozilla/addon-sdk/blob/master/app-extension/bootstrap.js), which does the following:

 * Setting up a `resource:` uri for the add-on root, derived from the add-on's id.
-* Do a check for required modules and build and cache a `modules.json` file, if one is not provided.
+* Do a check for required modules and build and cache a `modules.json` file, if one is not provided (this installation time generation of the `modules.json` could be controlled by a pref, which is off by default, in order to optimize installations for non developers, if it is needed) caching could be done only if there is some preference).
 * Creating a `Loader` instance will have to be created.
 * Load main module.
 * Emit events like `startup`, `shutdown`, and so on [listed here](https://developer.mozilla.org/docs/Extensions/Bootstrapped_extensions#Bootstrap_entry_points).